 Portrait of André Berkover.
 France, 1940s

-Deportation comrades, professors, members of the National Federation of Deportees and Internees, Resistors and Patriots, of the Foundation for the Memory of the Deportation, the mayor of Montreuil and his deputies and many people gathered at the old cemetery of Montreuil on August 24th to pay their last respects to André Berkover, a survivor of the Shoah.
+Fellow deportees, professors, members of the National Federation of Deportees and Internees, Resistants and Patriots, and the Foundation for the Memory of the Deportation, The mayor of Montreuil and his deputies, along with many other people, gathered at the old Montreuil cemetery on 24 August to pay their last respects to André Berkover, a survivor of the Shoah.

-André Berkover was born on July 29, 1929 in Paris to a Romanian-Polish family, he grew up in the 20th arrondissement of the capital.
-On June 28, 1944, he was arrested by the Gestapo while hiding at your aunt’s place.
-Deported to Drancy, he finds his brother Guy there before being deported by convoy No. 76 on June 30, 1944, with his mother.
-In Auschwitz, he follows the group of men over 16 years old even though he is only 14.
+André Berkover was born on 29 July 1929 in Paris to a Romanian-Polish family, and grew up in the 20th arrondissement of the capital.
+On 28 June 1944, he was arrested by the Gestapo while hiding at your aunt’s house.
+Deported to Drancy, he found his brother Guy there before being deported by convoy no. 76 on 30 June 1944, with his mother.
+At Auschwitz, he followed the group of men over 16 years old when he was only 14.
 He will be selected for work and assigned to Auschwitz III Buna-Monowitz.
-Later, he managed to escape during the "death marches" and was helped by Polish farmers and treated by Soviet people before being repatriated to Paris.
-At the Lutetia hotel, André finds his father and older sister, but his mother and brother will not return from the camps.
-André will become an industrial draftsman and settle in Montreuil in 1964 with his wife Liliane and their two children.
+Later, he managed to escape during the "death marches" and was helped by Polish farmers and treated by Soviet men before being repatriated to Paris.
+At the Hotel Lutetia, André finds his father and older sister, but his mother and brother will not return from the camps.
+André became an industrial designer and settled in Montreuil in 1964 with his wife Liliane and two children.

 A day of tribute to André Berkover will take place at the town hall of Montreuil this autumn.

-All our thoughts go to his loved ones.
+All our thoughts are with his loved ones.

 We invite you to (re)discover the testimony "My liberation" by André Bervover in video: